wazuh/wazuh-documentation/source/installation-guide/index.rst

   :align: center
   :width: 100%

 Wazuh indexer and Wazuh server can be installed in a single host or be distributed in cluster configurations.
-To check the requirements and start installing the first of the Wazuh central components, go to the :ref:`Wazuh indexer <wazuh_indexer_installation>` section.
+To check the requirements and start installing the first of the Wazuh central components, go to the :doc:`Wazuh indexer <wazuh-indexer/index>` section.

 Deployment alternatives
 ^^^^^^^^^^^^^^^^^^^^^^^